 Relay contacts are held at the last valid condition and will not change state while the instrument is in the calibration and/or in the configuration mode.
 While in the calibration mode, the instrument has a time-out feature that automatically returns the system operation to the AUTO mode after a fifteen (15) minute period of inactivity.

-6.1 Calibration Metholds
+6.1 Calibration Methods

-There are 3 methods available to calibrate the HS3420.
-Each method requires two calibration inputs: a zero calibration using 0ppm clean water and a span calibration using a known ppm concentration.
+There are 2 methods available to calibrate the HS3410.
+Each method requires two or three calibration inputs: a zero calibration using 0ppm clean water and one or two span calibrations using a known ppm concentration.